thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 There are two ways you can show the downloads shopping cart:

-1. Use the short code and simply place [download_cart] on a page or within a text widget.
+1. Use the shortcode and simply place [download_cart] on a page or within a text widget.

 2. Use the included widget.
 Go to Appearance > Widgets and place the "Downloads Cart" widget into any widget area available.